max-wilkinson/flux/README.md

 Clicking the timer while it is running will pause/unpause it.

+### Resetting

+To reset the timer, run the VS Code command `Reset Flux`.

 ### Configure your working rhythm

 Flux provides a rhythm setting that will allow you to select between the Pomodoro, Desktime, and Ultradian rhythms.

+> Hint: Flux will detect your configured rhythm upon extension activation, as well as when you run the reset command.

 ## Requirements